ratopi/node.js-sketches/README.md

 # My node.js sketches

-I provide some small node.js sketches here to the public domain.
+Some small sketches for node.js.

+Not very sufficicated.

-All this is not very sufficicated, and is mainly for testing things out.
+Mainly for testing things out.

 Have fun.